campusrover/robot_services/README.md

 2. "Odom": Odom JSON is `SET` by `movement_bridge.py`.
 JSON includes `location` as [x, y, z], `orientation` as [roll, pitch, yaw], `linearvelocity` in m/s, `angularvelocity` in rad/s. robot location is in meters relative to the center of odometry.
 Orientation is in radians.
 3. "Bridge_Reset": a `SET` value, should be either `0` or `1`. `1` indicates a request for a reset of all Redis keys.
 Keys will be reset with their normal JSON structure, with 0 values in each field.
 After key reset occurs, the value of this key will be `SET` to `0` by `reset_bridge.py`
 4. "cmd": read by `cmdListener.py`
+5. "Log": Strings `RPUSH`ed to this key.
+Every string is a roslog message published by any node. each string includes the log type, where it came from, and the message.

 ## Launch